acuparse/acuparse/docs/external/WU.md

 ## Configuration

 1. Change enabled to true
-1. Add your station id and Weather Underground password
+1. Add your station ID and Weather Underground password

 ## Webcam